vijay176us/istio-workshop-solo/istio-expert/03-multi-tenancy.md

 The section below focuses on each team's service consumer perspectives, e.g. which other service(s) a given team calls.

-Acting as team A, deploy the following Sidecar resource to the `web-api-ns`:
+Acting as team A, you want to restrict all of the services owned by the team to reach out ONLY to the current namespace (represented as `.` below), `istio-system` and `recommendation-ns` namespaces as the `web-api` service calls the `recommendation` service:

 ```text
 apiVersion: networking.istio.io/v1beta1